HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 ## Hyperparameter Fine Tuning

-1. n_estimators: usually higher the number of trees the better to learn the data.
+1. `n_estimators`: usually higher the number of trees the better to learn the data.
-2. max_depth: max_depth represents the depth of each tree in the forest.
+2. `max_depth`: max_depth represents the depth of each tree in the forest.
 The deeper the tree, the more splits it has but gets overfitting.
-3. min_samples_split: min_samples_split represents the minimum number of samples required to split an internal node.
+3. `min_samples_split`: min_samples_split represents the minimum number of samples required to split an internal node.
 Higher indicates underfitting case.
+4. `min_samples_leaf`: min_samples_leaf is The minimum number of samples required to be at a leaf node.
+Increasing this value can cause underfitting.
+5. `max_features`: max_features represents the number of features to consider when looking for the best split.
+Higher max_features indicates an overfitting case.

 ## Reference

+[In Depth: Parameter tuning for Random Forest]: https://medium.com/all-things-ai/in-depth-parameter-tuning-for-random-forest-d67bb7e920d
+[[Mohtadi Ben Fraj] In Depth: Parameter tuning for Random Forest](https://medium.com/all-things-ai/in-depth-parameter-tuning-for-random-forest-d67bb7e920d)

 [What is out of bag error in Random Forests?]: https://stackoverflow.com/questions/18541923/what-is-out-of-bag-error-in-random-forests
-[[1] What is out of bag error in Random Forests?](https://stackoverflow.com/questions/18541923/what-is-out-of-bag-error-in-random-forests)
+[[Stackoverflow, What is out of bag error in Random Forests?]
+What is out of bag error in Random Forests?](https://stackoverflow.com/questions/18541923/what-is-out-of-bag-error-in-random-forests)